Share and Spread the love

 The mating can also be physically straining on the rooster.
 So much that it faints.

-Courtship and Mating Behaviours of Chickens
+Courtship and Mating Behaviors of Chickens

 The level of hormones increases with bright daylight during the spring season.
 That’s when the hens try to reach out for the right rooster.
 So, what does that mean?
 The right rooster should have nice feathers with bright red wattles and a comb.